jlcruza/datamentor/modules/module_2/1_introduction_to_sql.md

 ## Practice Questions
 1. What does SQL stand for?
 2. Which SQL command is used to retrieve data?
-3. Write a query to select all columns from a table called Employees.
+3. Write a query to select all columns from a table called `Employees`.

 ## Key Takeaways
 SQL is the universal language for interacting with relational databases, using simple and structured commands.